JLRipley314/NRTidal-D/README.md

 3. `GW170817-Recovery`: Scripts to perform Bayesian analysis of GW170817 GW strain data.
 3. `ASD-Files`: Amplitude strain data files (for different gravitational wave detector networks).

+# Installation

+This is not a proper python package; it is a collection of scripts we used to perform Bayesian analysis on GW data.
+To run these scripts, we recommend making a new `conda` environment.

+The `environment.yml` file contains more details about the dependencies of our scripts.
+If you have any problems getting the environment set up, please email us.
+The main dependence is the [bilby](https://lscsoft.docs.ligo.org/bilby/) gravitational wave analysis library.
+If you have that installed our scripts should run fine, but beware of the different versions of bilby; not everything may work properly if you use an incompatible version.

 # GW170817 Data

 We used the glitch removed strain data, which can be accessed [here](https://gwosc.org/events/GW170817/).

-# Dependencies

-The `environment.yml` file contains more details, but the main dependency is the [bilby](https://lscsoft.docs.ligo.org/bilby/) gravitational wave analysis library.

 # Authors